Music in the Time of Covid

 But COVID-19 changed all that — at least for now — and, like everyone else on the planet, we’ve adapted.

 Enter Emilie Rhys.
 In 2019, Rhys — a New York City-born artist who moved permanently to New Orleans after Katrina — told me about an exhibit she was planning at the New Orleans Jazz Museum, featuring portraits of local musicians.
 Rhys had been a mainstay at local clubs and festivals for years, always with her pads and pens, and had been painting musicians at her atelier in the French Quarter.

-Rhys comes from a line of fine artists, which includes her grandmother, the painter Gladys Rockmore Davis, and her father Noel Rockmore Davis, who was better known professionally as Noel Rockmore.
+Rhys comes from a line of fine artists, which includes her grandmother, the painter Gladys Rockmore Davis, and her father Noel Rockmore.
 His portraits of traditional jazz musicians still hang at Preservation Hall and in private collections across the city.
-The exhibit, called New Orleans Music Observed: The Art of Noel Rockmore and Emilie Rhys, would showcase his work, as well.
+The exhibition, called New Orleans Music Observed: The Art of Noel Rockmore and Emilie Rhys, would showcase his work, as well.

 The interviews also coincided with the Louisiana governor’s shut down order, which meant that we had to connect via videoconference.
 Producer Lars Hoel helped each musician record on their end, often monitoring the tape from another room.
 He was a real trooper, visiting most of the guests (socially distant, of course) at their homes, while I spoke from my house in Gentilly.
 And, in addition to talking about visual art, the musicians shared the effects of the coronavirus pandemic on their personal and professional lives.
 After all, most musicians have been sidelined since March, when the city’s many music venues closed to the public.